Yuchan48/Booking-App/README.md

 # Booking App

-Simple Booking App created with node.js and mongoDB for the back-end and jquery, html and css for the front-end work
+Simple Booking App created with node.js and mongoDB for the back-end and jquery, html and css (responsive design) for the front-end work

 It has all the feature : booking, check booking info, cancell booking